Paying for and arranging your own care

 A typical hourly rate for a carer to come to your home is around £25 in Solihull (correct as of October 2024).

-Care home costs can vary, but weekly costs start from approximately £745 (correct as of October 2024).
+Care home costs can vary, but weekly costs start from £745 (correct as of October 2024).
 The price will vary according to where you live and the type of care you need.
-For example, health problems including dementia can increase the cost.
+For example, health conditions including dementia can increase the cost.

-- nursing homes that also provide personal care, but there will always be one or more qualified nurses on duty to provide nursing care
+• nursing homes that also provide personal care, but there will always be one or more qualified nurses on duty to provide nursing care.
+Nursing homes cost more than residential homes

 We can help you choose a care home that's right for you.